lutimbastuart/GeoDist/README.md

 # GeoDist
-**How to get the distance between Atoms
+**How to get the distance between Atoms and Residues between Molecules

 **How to get the geometric centre of the molecule